 German flag with a view of a german city

-Illegal gaming is dominating Germany
+Illegal gambling is dominating Germany

 A recent study conducted by Gunther Schnabl, an economist at the University of Leipzig, revealed an alarming reality for the German igaming industry.
 As of March 2023, only 50.7% of German players were directed to a legal offering, while nearly a third of German consumers gambled with European operators who were not licensed in Germany, in other words, illegal providers.
 This study, commissioned by the German Online Casino Association (DOCV) and the German Association for Sports Betting (DSWV), estimates that revenues in the black gambling market account for three-quarters of the total, leading to significant losses for the German treasury.